How to Get Nail Polish Out of Clothes

 3. Mix equal parts of white vinegar and water and dab the stain with a cloth soaked in the solution.

-4. Rinse again with cold water and allow the garment to air dry.
+4. Clean again with cold water and allow the garment to air dry.

 Silk and Delicate Fabrics